HULKs/hulk/docs/framework/process_entrypoint.md

 # Process Entrypoint

 The HULKs robotic control software can be compiled for multiple build targets e.g. NAO and Webots.
 Each build target results in a executable which is either executed directly on the NAO or on the development machine.
-All executables define a `main()` function as entrypoint for the robotic control software, see `src/bin/` in the code.
+All executables define a `main()` function as entrypoint for the robotic control software, see `crates/hulks_nao` or `crates/hulks_webots` in the code.
 The following sections explain the first setup steps done in the `main()` function for the major build targets NAO and Webots.

-The final sections cover the behavior simulator entrypoint briefly.
+## Hardware Parameters

+Later in the `main()`, the hardware interfaces are created.
+Beside the robotics domain, the hardware interface also needs some configuration parameters to initialize the hardware.
+Thes parameters are read from a JSON file that can be passed as first command line argument to the executable.
+If omitted, the file at `etc/parameters/hardware.json` is loaded.

 ## Shutdown and CancellationToken